Joao4569/ocean-basket-restaurant/README.md

 ### Content

- - All flowcharts used in this project were designed by making use of [Lucidchart](https://www.lucidchart.com/pages/)
+ - All flowcharts used in this project were designed by making use of [Lucidchart](https://www.lucidchart.com/pages/).
- - All wireframes used in this project were designed by making use of [Balsamiq](https://balsamiq.com/)
+ - All wireframes used in this project were designed by making use of [Balsamiq](https://balsamiq.com/).
+ - All ERD diagrams used in this project were designed by making use of [Smartdraw](https://www.smartdraw.com).